cometscome/BPNET/README.md

 **Acknowledgments**

-BFNET is inspired by [aenet](http://ann.atomistic.net) and aims to provide a modern, maintainable alternative.
+BPNET is inspired by [aenet](http://ann.atomistic.net) and aims to provide a modern, maintainable alternative.